chinmayanand078/DevInsight-Generative-AI-CS787/docs/SETUP.md

 ## 5) Build (or rebuild) the FAISS index

-The RAG pipeline indexes repository Markdown/Python/text files (skipping binaries/huge artifacts).
-Embeddings are deterministic hash-based vectors (no external model required), so rebuilding is fast and repeatable.
+The RAG pipeline indexes repository Markdown/Python/text files **plus the last ~25 commits** (skipping binaries/huge artifacts).
+Embeddings are deterministic hash-based vectors with bigrams (no external model required), so rebuilding is fast and repeatable.

 ```bash
 python -m backend.app.rag.index_builder